Memos and Moments

 What exactly is a brand mood board?

-- It is a starting point to envision and shape your brand’s visual elements, all in one place.
+• It is a starting point to envision and shape your brand’s visual elements, all in one place.

-Creating Mood Board
+Creating A Mood Board

 Did you ever make a collage?
 Imagine you have virtual scissors and glue to assemble a few elements on a screen.
 These will be the key components you need for the board:

-- a carefully curated color palette,
+• a carefully curated color palette,

-- playful yet professional typography style,
+• playful yet professional typography style,

-- vibrant graphics that will inspire your logo.
+• vibrant graphics that will inspire your logo.

 Placing all your initial choices on one board will allow you to explore if these elements can work together, convey your brand’s message, and create harmony.
 Or not.

 Where exactly to begin?
-Assuming you have already done the research suggested in the chapter before, and are aware of your industry standards and expectations, consider your mission and the target audience, and then list adjectives that would describe your brand,
+Assuming you have already done the research suggested in the chapters before, and are aware of your industry standards and expectations, consider your mission and the target audience, and then list adjectives that would describe your brand,

-The Mood Board Basic
+The Mood Board BasicS

 1. Colors Have Meaning

-While working on the example above I assigned different descriptions to the colors I considered.
-That is because colors are associated with different meanings and emotions.
+Colors are associated with different meanings and emotions.
 For your convenience, I prepared a free PDF file with a list:

 2. Fonts Have Personality